WetRobot/kecx/README.md

 ### Single file, write results into text files in directory `store`
 ```
+*
+     * @param store
+     * Here a path to a directory into which one text file will be written for
+     * each key.

     void extract(
         const std::string& file_path,
         const std::string& multiline_comment_start,